Midnight Special (2016) begins in the dark, literally and figuratively.

 It’s also a gripping, well-tooled thriller with echoes of such race-to-escape science fiction classics as E.T., Close Encounters, and Starman, and the mystery and unease of an American conspiracy thriller of the seventies.
 And while most of the menace is underplayed and the powers more a matter of suggestion than show-and-tell explanation, the one special effects showpiece is so startling and sharp that it raises the stakes while unleashing new questions… once we catch our breath.
 There are times that the limitations of Nichols’ resources bump up against the scope and ambition of his vision—it’s his biggest budget to date but, at $18 million, a fraction of the superhero films it calls out, and sometimes it shows in minimalist imagery—but ultimately it is the small scale and the intimacy of scenes that makes Midnight Special so special.

-Free on Hoopla, which is available through most public and college library systems.
+Streams free for a limited time on Kanopy, which is available through most public and college library systems.

 Also on DVD and Blu-ray and on SVOD through Amazon Video, iTunes, and other VOD services.